gamemanual0/gm0/source/docs/custom-manufacturing/3d-printing.rst

 Metal 3D printing (SLS and others) is also becoming more and more available, but is not in the scope of this guide.

-.. note:: Consider checking out `COREFTC <https://www.coreftc.org/>`_, a complete guide for FDM 3D printing within the scope of FTC, providing answers to a lot of the basic questions asked about 3D printing concerning topics such as: bed adhesion, tolerances, designing for 3D printing, tuning, and hardware choices.
+.. tip:: Consider checking out `COREFTC <https://www.coreftc.org/>`_, a complete guide for FDM 3D printing within the scope of FTC, providing answers to a lot of the basic questions asked about 3D printing concerning topics such as: bed adhesion, tolerances, designing for 3D printing, tuning, and hardware choices.

 Advantages of 3D Printing
 -------------------------